 For anthropologists there are a multitude of social and cultural groups - from different migrant communities, to the local cultural and linguistic traditions of Cornwall and Wales, to the 1,000+ Bristol organisations for arts, sports, politics, and beyond - offering the opportunity to study the intricacies of human lives in a bustling, complex city.

-The city is also home to many award-winning museums, while anthropological research draws on collaborative work with Bristol Zoo (for primatology and conservation) and the Bristol Royal Infirmary.
+The city is also home to many award-winning museums, while anthropological research draws on collaborative work with Bristol Zoo Gardens (for primatology and conservation) and the Bristol Royal Infirmary.